dlay-io/dlay-core/readme.md

 ## Workers
 Workers are the job executor, you can have a lot of workers, each one doing one type of task.

-Every worker have your own name and will execute the jobs specified in each tasks document on the scheduled time.
+Every worker have your own name and will execute the jobs specified in each task document on the scheduled time.

 To manage your workers you have to use the After command-line interface: